 Drew Pearson was signed as an undrafted free agent by the Cowboys in 1973.
 He is arguably one of the best undrafted players of all time.
 He was named All-Pro three times (1974, 1976, 1977).
 He was also selected for the Pro Bowl three times.
 He led the NFL in receiving in 1976 with 58 receptions.
-When he retired he was the Cowboys all-time leading receiver with 489 receptions, 7,822 receiving yards, and 48 touchdown receptions.
+When he retired, he was the Cowboys' all-time leading receiver with 489 receptions, 7,822 receiving yards, and 48 touchdown receptions.
 Pearson was also named to the 1970s All-Decade Team.

-His nickname was “Mr. Clutch” because of his numerous game winning clutch catches.
+His nickname was “Mr. Clutch” because of his numerous game-winning clutch catches.
 His most famous catch was the “Hail Mary” in 1975 against the Minnesota Vikings.
-In 1974, he caught the game winning touchdown on Thanksgiving Day against the Washington Redskins from Clint Longley.
-And in a 1973 playoff game against the Los Angeles Rams he caught the game winning touchdown.
+In 1974, he caught the game-winning touchdown on Thanksgiving Day against the Washington Redskins from Clint Longley.
+And in a 1973 playoff game against the Los Angeles Rams, he caught the game-winning touchdown.
 In 1994, NFL films named all three of these plays in its top 75 plays in NFL history.

-Despite all of his accomplishments he is not in the Cowboys Ring of Honor.
-Apparently he and Jerry Jones do not get along.
+Despite all of his accomplishments, he is not in the Cowboys Ring of Honor.
+Apparently, he and Jerry Jones do not get along.
 Pearson also has not been selected for the NFL Hall of Fame.
 He is deserving of both honors.

 2. Michael Irvin (1988–1999)

-Michael Irvin was selected with the eleventh overall pick in the 1988 draft during the last Cowboys draft that would be run by Tom Landry, Gil Brandt and Tex Schramm.
-The following year Jerry Jones would buy the Cowboys and hire Jimmy Johnson to replace Tom Landry.
-Irvin is the only player to play for each of the Cowboys first four coaches (Tom Landry, Jimmy Johnson, Barry Switzer, and Chan Gailey).
+Michael Irvin was selected with the eleventh overall pick in the 1988 draft during the last Cowboys draft that would be run by Tom Landry, Gil Brandt, and Tex Schramm.
+The following year, Jerry Jones would buy the Cowboys and hire Jimmy Johnson to replace Tom Landry.
+Irvin is the only player to play for each of the Cowboys' first four coaches (Tom Landry, Jimmy Johnson, Barry Switzer, and Chan Gailey).

-In twelve seasons with the Cowboys he had 750 receptions for 11,094 yards and 65 touchdowns.
-He had 47 100 yard receiving games which ranks third in NFL history.
-He was selected to five Pro Bowls which is the most by any Cowboys receiver.
-In the post season he had 87 receptions for 1,315 yards, both which rank second only behind Jerry Rice.
-He also had six 100 yard receiving games in the post season, again only second to Jerry Rice who had eight.
+In 12 seasons with the Cowboys, he had 750 receptions for 11,094 yards and 65 touchdowns.
+He had 47 100-yard receiving games, which ranks third in NFL history.
+He was selected to five Pro Bowls, which is the most by any Cowboys receiver.
+In the postseason, he had 87 receptions for 1,315 yards, both of which rank second only behind Jerry Rice.
+He also had six 100-yard receiving games in the postseason, again only second to Jerry Rice who had eight.

 3. Bob Hayes (1965–1974)

 Bob Hayes was selected in the seventh round of the 1964 NFL draft.
 The Cowboys took a chance on “the world’s fastest man” who had recently won two Olympic gold medals in sprinting in the 1964 Olympic Games.
-Bob Hayes in the only person to win both a gold medal at the Olympics and win a Super Bowl ring.
+Bob Hayes is the only person to win both a gold medal at the Olympics and win a Super Bowl ring.
 Since no single player could keep up with Hayes, defenses had to come up with different ways to cover him.
 Hayes is the reason the zone defense was created.

-Bob Hayes was instrumental in the Cowboys first Super Bowl victory in Super Bowl V against the Miami Dolphins.
+Bob Hayes was instrumental in the Cowboys' first Super Bowl victory in Super Bowl V against the Miami Dolphins.
 He was the first Cowboy receiver to gain 1,000 yards in a season as a rookie.
 He finished his career with 371 receptions, for 7,414 yards and 71 touchdowns.

 4. Frank Clarke (1960–1967)

-He had the best opening day performance of any Cowboys receiver in team history catching 10 passes for 241 yards.
-In 1962 he became the first Cowboy receiver to gain 1,000 yards in a season.
+He had the best opening day performance of any Cowboys receiver in team history, catching 10 passes for 241 yards.
+In 1962, he became the first Cowboy receiver to gain 1,000 yards in a season.
 He also had 14 touchdown receptions that year, which was a Cowboy record until Terrell Owens broke it in the 2007 season.
 He finished his Cowboy career with 281 receptions for 5,214 yards and 51 touchdowns.